 Vine is a new social video application from the folks at Twitter that will let you create and share short and sweet 6-second videos that loop.
-This exciting free app is available for both iOS and Android devices.
+This exciting free app is available for Android devices.
 And libraries have already begun adopting this popular new format.
-If you’re wondering what can be accomplished in a 6-second video, here are some ideas for ways libraries can use Vine videos:
+If you're wondering what can be accomplished in a 6-second video, here are some ideas for ways libraries can use Vine videos:

 #1) Highlight New Books

 Use these quick and looping videos to show off your new acquisitions, recent release walls, and other bookshelves.

 What's the best way to draw people into your library to see an exhibit?
 Show them a quick preview of the treasures they'll see if they make the trip.